-For the first time, a single set of fees applies to government-subsidised training delivered by approved public, community and private providers.
-The student's choice of training provider does not affect the fee they pay for any Smart and Skilled qualification.
-View new fee arrangements.
+A single set of fees applies to government-subsidised training delivered by approved public, community and private providers.
+The student fee will be the same regardless of the Smart and Skilled provider the student chooses to deliver the Smart and Skilled qualification.
+View fee arrangements.

 Government funding is available for the formal training component of apprenticeships and most new-entrant traineeships.
 Under Smart and Skilled, all apprenticeship and most traineeship qualifications are subsidised.
 Training for existing-worker trainees is not subsidised.
 View training for apprentices and trainees.

 Under the NSW Government fee-free apprenticeship initiative, NSW apprentices that commence their training on or after 1 July 2018 may be eligible for fee free training.
 For more information, go to vet.nsw.gov.au.
 For eligible apprentices there will be no requirement to pay the fee.

 Under the NSW Government fee-free traineeship initiative, NSW new entrant trainees that commence their training on or after 1 January 2020 may be eligible for fee free training.
 For more information, go to vet.nsw.gov.au.
 For eligible trainees there will be no requirement to pay the fee.

 To enrol in a Smart and Skilled course, people need to check their eligibility, find the right course and approved Smart and Skilled training provider, get an estimate of their fee and obtain a unique student identifier (USI).
 View how students enrol

 If you're not satisfied with your employee's Smart and Skilled course or its delivery, you are encouraged to support your employee to address any concerns, as it is the student's responsibility to make a complaint.
 View Consumer protection for more information.